 - Dye-sublimation is a printing process in which heat is used to transfer a dye onto the substrate.
 Dye-sub printers are mainly used for proofing and for producing photographic prints.
 Some can print on a variety of materials such as paper, plastic, and fabric.

 - In the direct thermal printing process heat is used to change the color of a special coating that has been applied to paper.
 This process is used in cash registers but also to add markings, such as serial numbers, to products.
 For this a transparent ink is used that changes color when a laser applies heat to it.

 - In the thermal ink transfer printing process heat is used to melt print off a ribbon and onto the substrate.
 It is used in some proofing devices but seems to be gradually disappearing off the market.

 Also known as rotogravure, this is a technique in which an image is engraved into a printing cylinder.
-That cylinder is inked and this ink subsequently transfers to paper.
-Gravure is used for high volume work such as newspapers, magazines and packaging.
+That cylinder is inked and this ink subsequently transfers to the paper.
+Gravure is used for high volume work such as newspapers, magazines, and packaging.